 Due to the high demand for testing, we have limited testing kits available.
 At this time, we are no longer scheduling appointments for COVID-19 testing.
 However, we are accepting walk-ins on a first-come, first-serve basis.
 Please be advised; it can take up to 14 days to receive test results.
 Test results can be found in the “Documents” section of your patient portal.

 COVID-19 Testing is available on a first-come, first-serve basis at the following sites daily from 8AM-10AM:

 Alafaya ♦ Casselberry ♦ Hoffner ♦ Lake Underhill ♦ Sanford

-Click here to learn more about both the Janssen (Johnson & Johnson) single-dose COVID-19 vaccine and the Moderna 2-dose series COVID-19 vaccine from the CDC.
+Click here to learn more about the Janssen (Johnson & Johnson) single-dose COVID-19 vaccine, the Moderna 2-dose series COVID-19 vaccine, and the Pfizer-BioNTech COVID-19 Vaccine from the CDC.

 Are you COVID-19 positive?
 Were you diagnosed in the Last 10 days?
 Are you > 65 or have any underlying medical conditions?